Eltz Castle

 Eltz Castle (Burg Eltz) is a medieval castle nestled in the hills above the Moselle between Koblenz and Trier, Germany.
 It is still owned by a branch of House of Eltz who have lived there since the 12th century.
 Eltz Castle along with Bürresheim Castle and Lissingen Castle are the only castles in the Eifel region which have never been destroyed.

 The castle stands on a 70 m rock spur that is bounded on three sides by the river Elzbach, a tributary on the north side of the Moselle.
-The surrounding Eltz Forest has been declared a nature reserve by Flora-Fauna-Habitat and Natura 2000.
+The surrounding Eltz Forest has been declared a nature reserve by Flora-Fauna-Habitat and Natura 2001.

-Description
+Division

 The castle is a so-called Ganerbenburg, or castle belonging to a community of joint heirs.
 This is a castle divided into several parts, which belong to different families or different branches of a family; this usually occurs when multiple owners of one or more territories jointly build a castle to house themselves.
 Only wealthy medieval European lords could afford to build castles or equivalent structures on their lands; many of them only owned one village or even only part of a village.
 This was an insufficient base to afford castles.
 Such lords usually lived in "knight's houses", which were fairly simple houses, scarcely bigger than those of their tenants.
 In some parts of the Holy Roman Empire of the German Nation, inheritance law required that the estate be divided among all successors.
 These successors, each of whose individual inheritance was too small to build a castle of his own, could build a castle together, where each owned one separate part for housing, and all of them together shared the defensive fortification.
 In the case of Eltz, the family comprised three branches and the existing castle was enhanced with three separate complexes of buildings.

 The main part of the castle consists of the family portions.
 At up to eight stories, these eight towers reach heights of between 30 and 40 m.
 They are fortified with strong exterior walls; to the yard, they present a partial framework.
 About 100 members of the owners' families lived in the over 100 rooms of the castle.
 A village once existed below the castle, on its south side, which housed servants, craftsmen, and their families supporting the castle.